This guide has everything you need to know about handheld massagers, including best models but...

-There's no reason to head into 2018—or spend another day for that matter—in pain.
+There's no good reason to spend another day in pain.

-Whether you are an athlete, spend a lot of time on your feet, suffer from headaches or body pain, or just want to relax and rejuvenate more often, massage is a key component to better health and wellbeing.
+Whether you are an athlete, spend a lot of time on your feet, suffer from headaches or body pain, or just want to relax and rejuvenate more often, massage is a key component to better health and well-being.
+That's a given.

 They've done studies that show massage helps patients heal more quickly and stay emotionally healthier and more positive after most procedures.